Huawei P9

 The Huawei P9 is an Android smartphone produced by Huawei and was released in 2016.
 It is the successor to the Huawei P8 and maintains almost the same design but has a dual camera setup in the back co-engineered with Leica along with a fingerprint sensor.
-The Huawei P9 has a 5.2-inch Full HD IPS-NEO LCD display and runs on Android 6.0 Marshmallow OS.
+The Huawei P9 has a 5.2-inch Full HD IPS-NEO LCD and runs on Android 6.0 Marshmallow OS.

 Release

 The P9 was released in April 2016 in London and in August 2016 in India.

 New features

 The P9 added a fingerprint sensor, and was the first Huawei smartphone with a camera co-engineered with Leica under a partnership announced in February 2016.
 The camera system integrates images from dual rear camera sensors, one monochrome, the other three-colour, which makes possible greater contrast, better low-light images, and shallow depth of field effects, and also refocusing after image capture.
 Storing two versions of images increases memory use, so there is also a microSD slot to increase storage capacity.
 Huawei P9 Plus became the second smartphone with a pressure-sensitive screen.